 Certain directory listings carry authority in Google’s eyes, so having listings on these sites can be helpful in building your own site’s authority.
-Don’t stress and worry that your site will be doomed if you miss one or two listings, however.
+Don’t stress and worry that your senior living website will be doomed if you miss one or two listings, however.
 Do your best, keep it on your radar for review (so you can be aware of any new sites that become important), and keep going.

 8. Oldies, But Goodies.

 Yes, even in 2020, it still makes sense to follow these long-standing senior living SEO best practices for more effective senior living marketing online:

 - Keyword-rich title tags.
 Title tags are HTML elements that specify the title of a web page.
 They show up as the clickable headline on search engine result pages (SERPs).
 Try to keep your title tag under 65 characters.
 Ideally, it should include a keyword phrase that expressly indicates what the page is talking about.

 - Meta description: This is the snippet of text that typically shows up on SERPs under the title tag.
 Try to keep these under 150 characters and think of it as a little mini-ad for the page.
 Be clear what the page is about, but make it enticing so people will click.

 - Internal links: Pay attention to keyword phrases that you use naturally in the page that lead to other topics you’ve written about on your site.
 Hyperlink those words (called “anchor text) and link to the corresponding content.